 - Politics of security

-BS IN CRIMINAL JUSTICE – HOMELAND SECURITY AND EMERGENCY MANAGEMENT
+BS IN CRIMINAL JUSTICE (HOMELAND SECURITY AND EM)

-This program is a Bachelor of Science degree in Criminal Justice with a Homeland Security and Emergency Management concentration.
-Apart from EM planning, it may offer a wider view of criminal justice and criminal processes.
-It may also cover facets of terrorism, constitutional law and intelligence.
+In this program, you would earn a BS degree in Criminal Justice with a Homeland Security and EM concentration.
+In addition to learning about Emergency Management planning, you may gain a wider view of criminal justice and criminal processes.
+Also, you may cover topics such as terrorism, constitutional law and intelligence.

 BS IN FIRE SCIENCE AND EMERGENCY MANAGEMENT

-If you plan to go into Emergency Response, earning a BS in Fire Science and EM may help emergency responders to understand how to plan and lead in a crisis.
+If you plan to go into Emergency Response, earning a BS in Fire Science and EM may help you learn how to plan and lead in a crisis.
 In some courses, as such, you may learn leadership topics, such as HR and finance.
-In others, for example, you may cover recovery, risk reduction and response.
+In others, for example, you may cover recovery, risk reduction, and response.

 BA IN HOMELAND SECURITY AND EMERGENCY MANAGEMENT

-A BA-HSEM may furnish a broad view of homeland security and emergency preparation.
-In this course, you may learn about counter terrorism and planning for natural disasters, and terrorism responses.
-Other topics may touch on ethics, global relations and cybercrime.
+Earning a BA in HSEM may give you a broad view of homeland security and emergency preparation.
+In this course, you may learn about counter terrorism and planning for natural disasters.
+You could also learn about terrorism responses.
+Other topics you may touch on, could include, similarly, ethics, global relations and cybercrime.

-MASTER OF PUBLIC ADMINISTRATION – EMERGENCY MANAGEMENT AND HOMELAND SECURITY
+MASTERS OF PUBLIC ADMINISTRATION (EM AND HOMELAND SECURITY)

-An MPA degree is similar to earning an MBA.
+Earning an MPA degree is similar to earning an MBA.
 However, in an MPA degree, you may focus on more on managerial skills in public offices.
 You could also learn about public budgeting and public policy, for example.
 Or, about national security.
-In addition, a focus on EM and homeland security may help you forecast and diffuse threats.
-Other courses you could take may help you to build a more decisive and strategic mindset
+In addition, a focus on EM and homeland security may help you predict and stop threats.
+Other courses you could take may help you to build a more decisive and strategic mindset.

 MS IN HOMELAND SECURITY AND EMERGENCY MANAGEMENT

-An MS-HLS program studies the practices and processes that keep the nation safe.
-It may help you develop as a leader.
-The topics you’ll study often include risk analysis, planning and operations.
+In an MS HLS program, you may study the practices and processes that keep our nation safe.
+As such, this course may help you develop as a leader.
+You may study topics, for example, like risk analysis, planning and operations.

-MASTER OF SCIENCE IN HOMELAND SECURITY – EMERGENCY MANAGEMENT AND PUBLIC HEALTH
+MS IN HOMELAND SECURITY (EM AND PUBLIC HEALTH)

-A focus in public health may help you understand the nature of epidemics.
+A focus on public health may help you to understand the nature of epidemics.
 You could, for example, learn how to prepare for and respond to crisis.
 You may also learn effective solutions to crises, such as how to quarantine and monitor symptoms.

-MASTER OF SCIENCE IN CRIMINAL JUSTICE – EMERGENCY AND CRISIS MANAGEMENT
+MS IN CRIMINAL JUSTICE (EMERGENCY AND CRISIS MANAGEMENT)

-A MS-CJ offers a focus in emergency and crisis management.
-You’ll start with courses about criminal justice systems and policies.
-Then move onto EM courses.
-These relate to key concepts like how to manage crisis.
-Electives enable you to tailor studies to your interests.
+Earning an MS CJ could allow you to focus on emergency and crisis management.
+You could start with courses that cover criminal justice systems and policies.
+Then, you may move on to EM courses.
+These courses relate to key ideas, such as, how to manage crisis.
+Electives will enable you to tailor your studies to your interests.

 Southern New Hampshire University